-Question 5: As general counsel did you encourage the use of arbitration?
+Q: As general counsel did you encourage the use of arbitration?
 Why or why not?

-Response: As general counsel I viewed arbitration as one alternative for disputes arising from cross border transactions.
+A: As general counsel I viewed arbitration as one alternative for disputes arising from cross border transactions.
 My decision would take into account a number of factors including the counterparty and what jurisdiction we were doing business in.
 Of course, that pre-dates CPR’s new rules for administered international arbitrations which came into effect at the end of last year.
 Because of the benefits they bring to the international arbitration community from an efficiency, expense and integrity perspective I would have encouraged the use of CPR arbitration generally, but particularly in the case of international transactions.
 I also was, depending on the magnitude and importance of a matter, not always supportive of using arbitration because of the absence of a right of appeal.
 But now that CPR, as well as other providers, offers an appellate right that would be less of a deterrent.
 I was never a fan of party appointed arbitrators.
 The notion of arbitrators feeling some degree of loyalty to the party that chose them always gave me pause.
 That is another reason why I believe CPR and its screened selection process, by which parties can suggest arbitrators, but they are appointed by CPR without the arbitrator knowing which party designated them, provides a basis for encouraging utilization of arbitration.

-Question 6: A recent article was released in the New York Times that was heavily critical of corporate arbitration.
+Q: A recent article was released in the New York Times that was heavily critical of corporate arbitration.
 Do you think criticism of corporate arbitration, especially that related to class actions, is warranted?
 Why or why not?

-Response: I think any adjudication process is subject to abuse, but I don’t see that as a basis for condemning the practice.
+A: I think any adjudication process is subject to abuse, but I don’t see that as a basis for condemning the practice.
 I have yet to find a general counsel that did not find themselves in a situation where abusive litigation practices, including lawyer-generated class actions, caused major anguish and often harm.
 And, of course, as we all know in so many of those cases, consumer benefit is absent from the equation and the only beneficiaries are counsel.

 I did find the New York Times article to raise some significant concerns regarding abusive arbitration practices, but found the presentation somewhat slanted with both the abuses of litigation and the benefits of arbitration buried deep at the end of the articles.
 But perhaps most important, I think, is the obligation of providers to ensure its rules and practices are above reproach.
 CPR arbitrations have very clear due process requirements and it is no surprise that none of the examples provided were CPR cases.

-Question 7: Some have said that many companies don’t imagine relationships ever souring, which is why so the dispute resolution clauses could often be tighter.
+Q: Some have said that many companies don’t imagine relationships ever souring, which is why so the dispute resolution clauses could often be tighter.
 Have you found that more companies are contemplating dispute resolution mechanism when drafting agreements now compared to in the past?

-Response:An increasing number of companies, particularly CPR members, are treating disputes with a commercial mindset and as a component of doing business.
+A:An increasing number of companies, particularly CPR members, are treating disputes with a commercial mindset and as a component of doing business.
 As indicated earlier, progressive companies are recognizing the inevitability of disputes and, as such, a thoughtful approach to disputes incorporating contract language providing for a multi-step approach to contractual disputes is becoming the norm.
 These agreements generally call for a negotiation process followed by internal escalation.
 Failing a resolution, the next step is for a mediator to be utilized.
 There are many variations on the theme, but in most instances, should mediation fail, the next step is some form of adjudication, arbitration or litigation.
 CPR has in its toolkit an “economical litigation agreement” allowing for the parties to elect litigation, but control the process by agreeing on streamlined litigation in advance of disputes.

-Question 8: Do you find that mediation is gaining importance in cross-border disputes?
+Q: Do you find that mediation is gaining importance in cross-border disputes?
 If so, how?
 For either answer, why do you think this is?

-Response: Absolutely.
+A: Absolutely.
 In Europe, the EU Mediation Directive is encouraging member states to foster the development of mediation and in jurisdictions such as Brazil, where courts are terribly congested and delays of many, many years are commonplace, mediations are proliferating.
 There is, unsurprisingly, an increasing number of commercial transactions extending across borders and due to the added complexity of adjudicating disputes between foreign parties, mediation provides obvious benefits.
 This is particularly the case where there is an interest in preserving business relationships.

-Question 9: What do you see as the future of international arbitration?
+Q: What do you see as the future of international arbitration?

-Response: As commerce between nations will undoubtedly continue to grow so too will the importance of effective dispute resolution mechanisms.
+A: As commerce between nations will undoubtedly continue to grow so too will the importance of effective dispute resolution mechanisms.
 We at CPR see international arbitration as a very clear growth opportunity, which is one of the reasons we went through a major effort to get leading practitioners and users to work with us in developing and implementing innovative and practical rules and protocols.
 The future of international arbitration is, I believe, very bright and can be that much more compelling if the concerns about arbitration are addressed.
 Those concerns relate to expense, efficiency and the integrity of the overall process and it’s been a priority for us to find workable solutions to those concerns, which we are confident we have done.

-Question 10: You recently took the position as the President & CEO of the International Institute for Conflict Prevention & Resolution.
+Q: You recently took the position as the President & CEO of the International Institute for Conflict Prevention & Resolution.
 How has the work with CPR differed from your work with MasterCard?
 How is it similar?

-Response:The work is similar in the sense that managing people and a budget requires the same skill set and rigor whether it is with a nonprofit entity or a public corporation.
+A:The work is similar in the sense that managing people and a budget requires the same skill set and rigor whether it is with a nonprofit entity or a public corporation.
 It differs in a very predictable way in that the two organizations have very different missions and objectives.
 MasterCard is appropriately focused on maximizing shareholder value, while CPR exists to pursue its mission, which is to continually seek better ways to prevent, manage, and resolve disputes.
 One ironic similarity is that CPR is all about finding better alternatives to traditional litigation, while MasterCard is focused on electronic payments as a superior alternative to cash.
 What I enjoy about both roles is that they call for making strategic decisions, getting involved in public policy issues and staying abreast of legal developments.
 I am fortunate to have worked with smart, strategic, and high integrity folks at MasterCard and have experienced the same quality of individuals in the CPR organization.

-Question 11: I know CPR is headquartered in NY.
+Q: I know CPR is headquartered in NY.
 Does its work extend to Canada and elsewhere?

-Response: Absolutely.
+A: Absolutely.
 CPR is a global organization seeking to fulfill its mission around the world.
 Many of our member organizations have major operations in Canada and we have law firm members based in Canada as well as those based elsewhere with offices in Canada.
 A strategic focus for CPR in 2016 is growing its presence and initatives in Canada.
 To that end CPR will be holding a Regional Meeting in Toronto in June focused on how in house counsel and outside counsel can best collaborate in driving effective dispute resolution.
 This has been a consistent area of focus for us and of interest to our members.
 Of course, we will also cover developments in Canada on the ADR front.
 CPR has been active throughout Europe as well.
 A good example of our work is the newly released CPR European Mediation & ADR Guide for in house counsel which is an informative and practical resource to help corporate counsel understand and realize the benefits of ADR and the many resources CPR can provide.

-Question 12: How have you drawn on your experience with MasterCard in your new role?
+Q: How have you drawn on your experience with MasterCard in your new role?

-Response: At MasterCard I learned the importance of both strategy and execution and of having a strong customer value proposition in order to be successful and the need to communicate it well.
+A: At MasterCard I learned the importance of both strategy and execution and of having a strong customer value proposition in order to be successful and the need to communicate it well.
 At CPR today we’ve expanded our member benefits in terms of tools, training and incentives and experienced a resulting dramatic increase in membership.

-Question 13: What advice would you lend to law students looking to make ADR a significant part of their careers after they’ve finished their education?
+Q: What advice would you lend to law students looking to make ADR a significant part of their careers after they’ve finished their education?

-Response: My advice to law students and young lawyers regardless of their perceived interests is to be open to experiencing different types of practices.
+A: My advice to law students and young lawyers regardless of their perceived interests is to be open to experiencing different types of practices.
 For example, getting involved in an international arbitration early on in your career is, at a minimum, great experience and might serve to stoke your interest in establishing a practice.
 I strongly believe that increasingly dispute resolution skills will only become more important and serve to increase the value you bring to your clients, your firm, and your individual development.